OUR BILLING VENDOR

 Med-Bill’s financial representatives are courteous, helpful and will be able to answer questions about your bill, insurance coverage and assist setting up payment plans or payment solutions.

-Many other questions can be answered by visiting the Med-Bill website.
+Many other questions about your bill – including Medicare, Medicaid and commercial insurance questions can be answered by visiting the Med-Bill website.

 HOW CAN I PAY MY BILL?